 Some common traits of people with a High IQ

-- The way they process information and stimuli of all kinds – mental, emotional and sensorial – is more intensive and more complex (aha)
+- The way they process information and stimuli of all kinds – mental, emotional, and sensorial – is more intense and more complex (aha)

 - They think more and more thoroughly than most people (aha!)